apfelbox/Prism-Detached/README.txt

 = Why use custom tags? =

-The (wysiwyg) editor of WordPress is quite good in mangling in manually added code.
+The (RTE) editor of WordPress is quite good in mangling in manually added code.
 This cannot happen with custom fields.
 Also, I personally, think it is more user-friendly.